Hrvatska pošta: Postal services

 The Croatian Post is the national postal operator, and the postal services it offers include the acceptance, sorting, transport and delivery of postal items in domestic and international traffic.
 Universal postal services are provided on the entire territory of the Republic of Croatia and to all users under the same conditions.
 In addition to universal services, the Croatian Post also provides a number of other services like banking services and acceptance, sorting, transport and delivery of stationery (books and printing), parcels, international business replies and value-added shipments.

 ePost

-ePost is a service by which Croatian Post enables its users to perform a number of services electronically.
-It allows users to receive and send letters, messages and documents in electronic form, pay bills with cards, whether they arrived via the service or at a home address, and save documents in a secure archive.
+ePost is a service to perform a number of services electronically.
+It allows users to receive and send letters, messages and documents in electronic form, pay bills electronically and save documents in a secure archive.

 Bank at the Post

-'Bank at the Post' is a collaboration with Hrvatska poštanska banka that allows customers to use the banking services of said bank at post offices throughout Croatia.
+'Bank at the Post' is a collaboration with Hrvatska poštanska banka that allows customers to use the banking services of said bank at the post offices.
 Like in a real bank, people can open new bank accounts, withdraw and deposit money, perform payment transactions and other banking services.
-The project was first introduced to physical consumers, but was expanded in 2020 to private companies as well.
-Almost a thousand post offices are partaking in the project.
+The project was first introduced to physical consumers, but was expanded in 2020 to private businesses as well.